helliott20/dmarc-analyser/docs/AUDIT_LOGS.md

 # Audit Logs System

-Complete audit logging system for tracking all organizational activities in the DMARC Analyzer.
+Complete audit logging system for tracking all organizational activities in the DMARC Analyser.

 ## Overview